How to Create Your 2025 PCOS Wellness Plan (Step-by-Step)

 • Type 2 Diabetes

-• Endometrial cancer – due to prolonged unopposed estrogen
+• Endometrial cancer – because of lifelong unopposed estrogen

 Natural Remedies and Holistic Approaches